Femtoscopic correlation functions for general partial waves: Application to the $\Lambda(1520)$ resonance: Formalism

 In the case where both hadrons are charged, the Coulomb interaction must be taken into account in addition to the strong interaction.
 In this paper, the approach of Refs.~\cite{Encarnacion:2024jge,Torres-Rincon:2023qll,Kamiya:2019uiw} is employed for the calculation of the Coulomb interaction.
 First, the Coulomb potential in coordinate space can be Fourier-transformed into momentum space,

-where $q=|\vec p-\vec p'|$ is the magnitude of the relative momentum, $\alpha=1/137$ denotes the fine structure constant, and $\varepsilon=- 1$ corresponds to an attractive interaction.
+where $q=|\vec p-\vec p'|$ is the magnitude of the relative momentum, $\alpha=1/137$ denotes the fine structure constant.
 The cutoff parameter $R_c$ is introduced to render the Fourier transform numerically tractable.
 In this work, we take $R_c = 60$ fm, as used in Ref.~\cite{Encarnacion:2024jge}.

 Subsequently, in order to obtain the wave function in Eq.~(\ref{equ:wavefunction_coordinate}) and the total scattering amplitude within a specific partial wave, a partial wave expansion of the Coulomb potential is required.
 The expansion is performed via